ufal/npfl122/exam/questions.md

 - Define the transformed Bellman operator.
 [5]

-- Assuming $h$ is strictly monotonically increasing function and considering a deterministic Markov decision process, show to what does a transformed Bellman operator $\mathcal{T}_h$ converge and prove it.
+- Define the transformed Bellman operator.
+Then, assuming $h$ is strictly monotonically increasing function and considering a deterministic Markov decision process, show to what does a transformed Bellman operator
+  $\mathcal{T}_h$ converge and prove it.
 [10]

 - Write down the return transformation used for Atari environments (for example by R2D2).
 [5]